SIAR Photography has been a long time in the making...

 “Tradition in the Landscape' - Capturing Irish Culture in the County Clare Landscape” | Fleadh Cheoil na hEireann Inis (2016)

 “Capturing Clare’s World Champion Irish Dancers” | Fleadh Cheoil na hEireann Inis (2017)

 Furthermore, An Coimisiún le Rincí Gaelacha (the Munster Irish Dancing committee) commissioned an expansion of the 2017 Fleadh exhibit to capture all 38 of Munster’s World Champion Irish Dancers to celebrate the 50th anniversary of the Munster Irish Dance Championships in 2018.

 Each of these exhibitions are unified by an alternative photographic approach - capturing Ireland’s landscape and culture; heritage and art installations that celebrate Irish culture – the Irish language, dance and music, along with unique portraits of Irish dancers performing in the Irish landscape, including my own self portrait, as you can see here, leaping in motion at the Cliffs of Moher.

-So this is the story of Siar Landscape Photography so far..
+So this is the story of SIAR Photography so far..
 I'm proud to launch this website in December 2019 and look forward to the road ahead - ag dúl siar!